Kingdom of Mewar: Treaty with Mughals

-Mewar in the Mughal Period

 Karan succeeded his father Amar in 1620.
 He reformed his kingdom and repaired several temples including the Ranakpur Jain temple damaged by Mughal commanders.
 Karan also helped prince Khurram and gave him refuge when he had rebelled against his father in 1623.
 Karan also supported Mahabat Khan, who rebelled against Jahangir.
 Khurram stayed for 4 months and exchanged turbans with the Maharana which is still stored in Pratap Museum.
 When Jahangir died in 1627, Khurram passed through Mewar and met with Karan again.
 Khurram was crowned the Mughal emperor as Shah Jahan.
 Karan died 2 months later.
 After Karan's death, his son Jagat succeeded him in 1628.
 He was sent a robe of honor by Shah Jahan.
 Jagat invaded Dungarpur because it enlisted itself in the Mughal Mansabdari system.
 In the resulting war, Dungarpur lost and its ruler was killed.
 He oversaw the construction of the famous Jag Mandir during his reign.